sharsulkar/AWS_Certification_Notes/content/markdown/iam.md

 * Containers for IAM users
 * You cant login to IAM groups and they dont have separate credentials of their own
 * They are used solely to organize IAM users for easy management
+* Users can be part of multiple groups
+* groups can have policies attached to them
 * **1 IAM user can be a member of 10 groups.**
+* **There is no limit on how many users are part of one group (so max users is 5k per account)**
+* **300 groups per account soft limit but can be increased using a support ticket**
+* **No group nesting - groups cannot be within groups, only users can be added in groups**
+* **Resource policy CANNOT grant access to a group using ARN because group is not a true identity**

+#### IAM Roles